tylerweng/areality/README.md

 # AREALITY

-Diane Zheng, Michael Hooton, Terry O’Shea, and Tyler Weng
 A cross between Foursquare and Pokémon Go, AREALITY is an Android app that rewards users for discovering local landmarks.

+AREALITY is a group project by Diane Zheng, Michael Hooton, Terry O'Shea and Tyler Weng.

 ## Features & Implementation